 This list may not describe all possible interactions.
 Give your health care provider a list of all the medicines, herbs, non-prescription drugs, or dietary supplements you use.
 Also tell them if you smoke, drink alcohol, or use illegal drugs.
 Some items may interact with your medicine.

-What should I watch for while using this medicine?
+What should I watch for while using this medication?

-Visit your doctor or health care professional for regular checks on your progress.
-You will need a regular breast and pelvic exam and Pap smear while on this medicine.
-You should also discuss the need for regular mammograms with your health care professional, and follow his or her guidelines for these tests.
+Visit your care team for regular checks on your progress.
+You will need a regular breast and pelvic exam and Pap smear while on this medication.
+You should also discuss the need for regular mammograms with your care team, and follow his or her guidelines for these tests.

-Smoking increases the risk of getting a blood clot or having a stroke while you are taking this medicine, especially if you are more than 35 years old.
+Smoking increases the risk of getting a blood clot or having a stroke while you are taking this medication, especially if you are more than 35 years old.
 You are strongly advised not to smoke.

 Contact with water while you are swimming, using a sauna, bathing, or showering may cause the patch to fall off.
 If your patch falls off reapply it.
 If you cannot reapply the patch, apply a new patch to another area and continue to follow your usual dose schedule.

 What side effects may I notice from receiving this medication?

 Side effects that you should report to your care team as soon as possible: